jedgroev/SGWebsite/lessons/20180501_Experimental_Design_Emiel/README.md

 **Experimental design is a way to carefully plan experiments in advance so that your results are both objective and valid**.
 Ideally, your experimental design should:
-- Describe how participants are allocated to experimental groups.
+- Describe how subjects are allocated to experimental treatments.
 - Minimize or eliminate confounding variables, which can offer alternative explanations for the experimental results.
 - Allow you to make inferences about the relationship between independent variables and dependent variables.
 - Reduce variability, to make it easier for you to find differences in treatment outcomes.